hongping/gemini-riscv/README.md

 - **Architecture**:
     - Decoupled Fetch Unit with pre-fetch buffer
     - Simple Control Unit and Datapath
+    - **Execution Model**: Single-cycle execution core with multi-cycle decoupled fetch and memory interface.
+The core stalls when waiting for instructions or data.

 ## Supported Instructions
 The core supports a subset of the RV32I instruction set: